10 Critical Steps to World Class Reference Standards

 The reference standard manufacturing and QC testing laboratories in Restek’s state-of-the-art Bellefonte, PA, facility feature ISO 17034 and ISO/IEC 17025 accreditation.
 These accreditations—in addition to ISO 9001 registration, which we have maintained since 1994—serve as recognition that Restek and our labs meet the world-class quality standards established by the International Organization for Standardization (ISO).
 On-site manufacturing as well as raw material, qualitative, and quantitative analyses are completed in these ISO-accredited labs.
 Restek’s ISO-accredited labs offer a full line of both stock and custom CRMs.
 Learn more at www.restek.com/iso

-Restek exclusively offers three levels of fully ISO-compliant documentation for our reference standards, and most stock standards come with quantitative-level documentation.
+Restek exclusively offers three levels of fully ISO-compliant documentation for our reference standards, and most stock standards come with Certificate of Analysis–Chromatographic Plus documentation.

 Documentation for all of your stock and custom Restek reference standards is a few clicks away at www.restek.com/documentation.

-Every Restek standard is placed in durable, high-quality packaging for dock-to-door protection.
-Labeling provides critical storage, safety, and shelf life information in an easy-to-read format for added safety and GHS compliance.
+Every Restek standard is placed in compact, durable, and environmentally friendly packaging for dock-to-door protection.
+Provided notebook and vial labels provide critical storage, safety, and shelf-life information in an easy-to-read format for added safety and GHS compliance.
+QR codes on the ampul storage tube give you instant access to the certificate of analysis for your specific standard and lot # on Restek.com.
+Learn more about our recent packaging and labeling improvements at www.restek.com/Standards2022

 As an added bonus, we include a deactivated screw-top vial (cat.# 24640) with each stock reference standard <5 mL for worry-free transfer.
 Every order also includes a free Restek Safe Cracker.